WorthPoint Alternative 2026: eBay Resale Research Options

 For volume flippers — people moving dozens or hundreds of items per month across mixed categories — Worthpoint is the wrong shape:

 - You pay per month for lookups you don't need.
-Most flips are common-enough items where current eBay sold prices answer the question in five seconds, no historical auction archive required.
+Most flips are common items where a current active-listing scan plus a separate eBay completed-sales check may be enough, with no historical auction archive required.

 - You still have to do the fee math elsewhere.
 Knowing an item sold for $80 is half the answer.
-The other half is whether you keep $40 after eBay's 12.9% + $0.30 final value fee, plus shipping.
+The other half is whether enough profit remains after eBay final value fees, per-order fees, and shipping.
 Worthpoint doesn't compute that for you.

 - Sub-collectible categories are thinner.
 Modern electronics, sneakers, apparel, and other high-volume flip categories aren't the focus.